Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Discussion

 \section{Discussion}

 In summary, if template sets are selected correctly and used on deep datasets, they can fit adequate models for typical high-redshift galaxies.
-Within the redshift sample, most templates can in such case be trusted to rarely produce catastrophic redshift errors, since the cause of bad fits often can be attributed to poor filter coverage and/or depth (see figure \ref{fig:mosaic_all}).
-Of the templates considered, the \texttt{S23} template has roughly the best performance when constrained to the high-redshift set ($\eta\sim10$), however it must be paired with a prior selection screen. \texttt{L23} is generally the template set that performs best in creating such a prior.
+Within the redshift sample, most templates can be trusted to only rarely produce catastrophic redshift errors since the cause of bad fits can often be attributed to poor filter coverage, depth, or both (see Figure \ref{fig:mosaic_all}).
+Of the templates considered, the \texttt{S23} template has roughly the best performance when constrained to the high-redshift set ($\eta\sim10$); however, it must be paired with a prior selection screen (Tables \ref{tab_zs_stats_JADES_high}, \ref{tab_zs_stats_UNCOVER_high}, \ref{tab_zs_stats_CEERS_high}).
+The \texttt{L23} template is generally the set that performs best in creating such a prior.
 It performs with a lower, but not great, $\eta\sim 10\%$.
 If a prior is not possible, \texttt{L23} also has the best rough estimation performance of the templates considered.

-\texttt{L23} and \texttt{T22} are the template sets which best represents the full SED for the six high-redshift objects tested, albeit for a small sample which likely does not represent the full range of high-redshift galaxies.
+The template sets \texttt{L23} and \texttt{T22} best represent the full SED for the six high-redshift objects tested, albeit for a small sample that likely does not represent the full range of high-redshift galaxies.
 Even within the limited sample, it is clear that some classes of objects are not well represented by the current templates.
-This includes both largely featureless objects, indicating a class of even lower metallicity objects than has been expected in these templates, and a set of extremely blue objects.
+This includes both largely featureless objects, which indicate a class of even lower metallicity objects than has been expected in these templates, and a set of extremely blue objects.
 Thus, some revision in the astrophysical models producing these templates appears to be required.